Print this topic

 Mātanga karu

-Eye_Exam.jpgOptometrists check for problems with your eyes and prescribe remedies for eye diseases and conditions.
-If you're an adult, it's recommended that you regularly have a full eye examination by an optometrist.
+Eye_Exam.jpgOptometrists check for problems with your eyes.
+They also prescribe remedies for eye diseases and conditions.

-Optometrists are part of a group of eye care practitioners that also include dispensing opticians and ophthalmologists.
+Optometrists are part of a group of eye care practitioners.
+This group also includes dispensing opticians and ophthalmologists.

 What optometrists do